Laparoscopic Adjustable Gastric Banding

 Why might I need LAGB?

 LAGB is used to treat severe obesity.
 It’s advised for people who have tried other weight loss methods without long-term success.
-Your doctor may advise LAGB if you are severely obese with a body mass index (BMI) over 40.
-Your doctor may also advise it if you have a BMI between 35 and 40 and a health condition such as sleep apnea, high blood pressure, heart disease, or type 2 diabetes.
+Your healthcare provider may advise LAGB if you are severely obese with a body mass index (BMI) over 40.
+Your healthcare provider may also advise it if you have a BMI between 35 and 40 and a health condition caused by obesity, such as sleep apnea, high blood pressure, heart disease, or type 2 diabetes.

 What are the risks of LAGB?

-Bleeding, infection, and blood clots in your legs are possible side effects that may occur after any surgery.
+Bleeding, infection, heart problems, lung problems, pain, wound issues, and blood clots in your legs are possible side effects that may occur after any surgery.
 General anesthesia may also cause breathing problems or other reactions.

 Other risks of LAGB can include slipping of the band, puncturing of the stomach, or food not going into the stomach.
 You may have food intolerance after gastric band surgery.
 For example, you may not be able to eat red meat, a major source of dietary iron.
 This would put you at a higher risk for anemia.
 Over time, scar tissue can form around the stomach and band.
 This can make it hard to do any other surgery on the upper stomach later in life, if needed.